NetLogo/View2.5D/readme.md

 - view2.5d:remove-turtle-view {Title: String}
 > This *command* primitive closes and removes the specified turtle view programmatically (equivalent to closing the window manually).

+- view2.5d:remove-all-patch-views
+> This *command* primitive closes and removes all patch views programmatically (equivalent to closing the windows manually).

+- view2.5d:remove-all-turtle-views
+> This *command* primitive closes and removes all turtle views programmatically (equivalent to closing the windows manually).

 - view2.5d:count-windows
 > This *reporter* primitive returns the number of turtle and patch views that are currently active.